minhhdvn/minhhdvn.github.io/_pages/about.md

   - /about.html
 ---

-Is a Ph.D. candidate in Computer Science at the [University of Oregon](https://www.uoregon.edu/), working with Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](http://nlp.uoregon.edu/).
-His research interests involve building LLMs for retrieval-augmented and conversational question answering, multilingual NLP, and information extraction.
+Is an Applied Scientist at Amazon Web Services (AWS) AI Labs.
+He is working with the Amazon Q for Business Science team.
+Minh obtained a PhD degree in Computer Science at the [University of Oregon](https://www.uoregon.edu/) under the supervision of Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/) in the [UONLP lab](http://nlp.uoregon.edu/).
+His research interests involve multilingual information extraction, retrieval-augmented generation, conversational chatbots, and question answering using LLMs.

 Education
 ------
   * **University of Oregon**
-    * Ph.D. in Computer and Information Science, 2019 - 2024 (Expected).
+    * Ph.D. in Computer and Information Science, 2019 - 2024.
     * Advisor: Prof. [Thien Huu Nguyen](https://ix.cs.uoregon.edu/~thien/).
   * **Hanoi University of Science and Technology**
     * B.E. in Information Systems, 2014 - 2019.